hleiaa/latex-action-github/README.md

 ### LaTeX linter (chktex) by j2kun

+## Uploading the pdf to a GitHub Release when a tag is pushed

+Basically see https://github.com/actions/upload-release-asset#example-workflow---upload-a-release-asset, example in this repo in [release-pdf-on-tag.yml](.github/workflows/release-pdf-on-tag.yml).

 # Overview and comparison of methods to build LaTeX using Travis CI

 ## Tectonic